Saint-Yrieix-la-Perche

 Saint-Yrieix-la-Perche ([sɛ̃t‿iʁje la pɛʁʃ]; Sent Iriès, Sent Irièg) is a commune in the Haute-Vienne department, region of Nouvelle-Aquitaine, France.

 It is significant as the first place where kaolin was found in France, a discovery of great importance to French porcelain manufacturers.

 Its name refers to Saint Yrieix (Aredius).
 Inhabitants are known as Arédiens.
 Saint-Yrieix-la-Perche station has rail connections to Brive-la-Gaillarde and Limoges.

 Population

+Climate

+On average, Saint-Yrieix-la-Perche experiences 41.8 days per year with a minimum temperature below 0 C, 0.4 days per year with a minimum temperature below -10 C, 3.6 days per year with a maximum temperature below 0 C, and 11.2 days per year with a maximum temperature above 30 C. The record high temperature was 38.7 C on 11 August 2025, while the record low temperature was -12.8 C on 9 February 2012.